Some Rife Machine vendors post power output as Peak Power which is invalid. Here is why.

-For example a vendor posts their beam tube to have peak power of 470 watts: “Peak Power: When gated or modulated, approximately 470 watts on the high potential voltage rise on the leading edge of the square wave waveform.”
+For example a vendor posts their beam tube to have Peak Power of 470 watts: “Peak Power: When gated or modulated, approximately 470 watts on the high potential voltage rise on the leading edge of the square wave waveform.”
 OR another vendor states Peak Power in 190 watts.

 1. You only get this peak power “on the leading edge” of the waveform.
 How long is that happening?
 It can’t be much more than a microsecond.
 So, if you have 1 microsecond of 470 watts with a 1 KHz. squarewave, you have 470 watts 0.1 % of the time, 150 watts 49.9% of the time, and 0 watts 50% of the time.
 The 470 watts of high power only takes place 1/1000’th of the time, which is totally insignificant.
 That give an average power of 75.3 watts.- the 470 watts of peak power has contributed 0.3 watts.